Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The Riemannian case

 \begin{proof} Let us start by showing that if $m\geq 4$ then $M$ is compact.
 As in the previous section let us denote with $r_1:M\rightarrow \mathbb{R}$ the function that to each $x\in M$ assigns the smallest eigenvalue of $\mathrm{ric}_{g,x}:T_xM\rightarrow T_xM$, with $\mathrm{ric}_g$ the tangent bundle endomorphism such that $\mathrm{Ric}_g(\cdot,\cdot)=g(\mathrm{ric}_g\cdot,\cdot)$.
 Thanks to \cite[Cor.
 2.6]{Gallot} we have

-Since \eqref{cuop} has entirely positive spectrum and $\frac{1}{(m-1)^2}>\frac{m+1}{m^3}$ for each positive integer $m$, we can conclude that has entirely positive spectrum and thus that also has entirely positive spectrum.
+Since \eqref{cuop} has entirely positive spectrum and $\frac{1}{(m-1)^2}>\frac{1}{m^2-m}$ for each positive integer $m$, we can conclude that has entirely positive spectrum and thus that also has entirely positive spectrum.
 We can thus conclude that $M$ is compact thanks to \cite[Cor.
 1]{AntoXu}.
 Let us now continue by denoting with $\mu$ the smallest eigenvalue of \eqref{cuop}.
 Clearly $\mu>0$ as we assumed that \eqref{cuop} has entirely positive spectrum.
 We want to show that

-has entirely positive spectrum for each $k=1,...,m-1$ and with $w_{k,1}$ defined in \eqref{eigenweit}.
+has entirely positive spectrum for each $k=1,...,m-1$.
 In order to accomplish this goal we prove that for each $\phi\in C^{\infty}(M)$ and $k=1,...,m-1$.
-Again thanks to \cite[Cor.
-2.6]{Gallot} we have Now that we established that the operator \eqref{entpos} has entirely positive spectrum for each $k=1,...,m-1$, we can easily deduce that $(M,g)$ carries no non-trivial harmonic forms for each $k=1,...,m-1$.
-Indeed given a harmonic $k$-form $\eta$ for some $k\in \{1,...,m-1\}$ we have:
+Indeed, thanks to \cite[Cor.
+2.6]{Gallot}, we have Now that we established that the operator \eqref{entpos} has entirely positive spectrum for each $k=1,...,m-1$, we can conclude by applying Th. \ref{simplyr}. \end{proof}